redcartel/cdriveFoundation/review_questions/review_pt_2.md

 8. Open numbers.txt.
 For each row in the file, print the sum of the numbers.

 9. Open numbers.txt.
-Print the rows in reverse order.
+Print the rows in reverse order (the last row should be first, the second to last row should be second, etc.)

 10. Open numbers.txt.
 Append a row of zeroes to the end of the file.